 The best quality content is content that has come from a place of innate creativity.
-The best way you can do that is to provide yourself a bit of a framework to get those brainstorming juices flowing in a way that is structured and purposeful and your content pillars do just that.
-If you’d like to know and understand the exact same content pillar strategy that I use for my client’s content keep reading.
+The best way you can do that is to provide yourself with a bit of a framework.
+This is where your content pillars for social media come in – to get those creative juices flowing in a way that is organized and intentional.
+If you’d like to know and understand the exact content pillar strategy that I use for my client’s content, keep reading.

 What are content pillars?

 Content pillars are overarching themes in relation to your brand or business.
 It should cover a little bit about you as well as your business while tying into your long-term business goals.
 They should allow you to educate, inspire and encourage your audience as well as showcase your expertise.